Edward V. Ramage: Ministry

 After months of struggling to make ends meet he received a job offer during September 1932 to pastor three churches, Main Street, Lindale, and Barkers, scattered over thirty miles of countryside in and around the northwest Georgia town of Rome.

 From his pastorate in Georgia, Ramage moved on to lead congregations in Decatur, Alabama, and Oklahoma City, Oklahoma, before he received the call from First Presbyterian of Birmingham in 1946.

 Ramage was a Moderator of the Alabama Synod of the Presbyterian Church in the United States.

-He was one of the eight Alabama clergymen to write and sign A Call for Unity criticizing Dr. Martin Luther King Jr. for demonstrations in response to segregation.
-In response, Dr. King wrote "A letter from a Birmingham Jail."
+He was one of the eight Alabama clergymen to write and sign "A Call for Unity," criticizing Dr. Martin Luther King Jr. for demonstrations in response to segregation.
+In response, Dr. King wrote "Letter from Birmingham Jail."

 During the height of the civil rights tensions in Birmingham, Alabama, pressure from segregationists within his own congregation convinced Ramage to leave his longtime pastorate and pursue a ministry elsewhere.